AnotherWayIn/PocketPhishr/README.md

 ** update **
-i've since found another version of board that's a little smaller that'll i'll be trying out soon: https://www.aliexpress.com/item/33045795449.html
+i've since found another version of board that's a little smaller: https://www.aliexpress.com/item/33045795449.html
-This will hopefully fit into this smaller case: https://www.thingiverse.com/thing:2756473
+This will fit nicely into this smaller case: https://www.thingiverse.com/thing:2756473

+Use the PocketPhisher2.ino code for this version